 POSITIONING, CLOSE CONTROL & INTERPLAYEmbed from Getty Images

 Bernardo Silva is equally capable of playing as a ’10’, ‘8’ or ‘7’.
-When he plays on the right wing, he’s far from an out and out winger going up and down the lines and frequently cuts inside, looking for one-two’s with the right-sided central midfielder and striker which this season have largely been occupied by Kevin de Bruyne and Sergio Aguero.
-In this position, Silva will hold his position out wide and help Guardiola to maintain the width that he wants, but on the ball will often look to cut back inside on his left foot and help to create chances for his teammates in central areas.
+When he plays on the right wing, he’s far from an out and out winger going up and down the lines and frequently cuts inside, looking for one-two’s with the right-sided central midfielder and striker, which this season have largely been occupied by Kevin de Bruyne and Sergio Aguero.
+In this position, Silva will hold his position out wide and help Guardiola to maintain the width that he wants.
+When on the ball, the Man City attacker will often look to cut inside on his left foot and help to create chances for his teammates in central areas.

-Last season with De Bruyne’s long-term injury spell, Bernardo Silva frequently took up more of a central midfield position, playing as an ‘8’ or ’10’.
+Last season with De Bruyne’s long-term injury spell, Bernardo Silva frequently took up more of a central midfield position, playing as an ‘8’ (central midfield) or ’10’ (attacking midfield).
 This allowed his fantastic on-the-ball ability and passing range to be on full display where he managed 7 goals and 7 assists in 36 Premier League matches.
 However, with Silva’s off-the-ball movement, he’s one of those players that you simply cannot lock down to just one position.
-With a practically magnetic close control, he will frequently hold the ball up for longer periods of time than say David Silva or Ilkay Gundogan, looking for the perfect moment to release.
+With a practically magnetic close control, he will frequently hold the ball up for longer periods of time than players like David Silva or Ilkay Gundogan, looking for the perfect moment to release.
 When he does look to create chances, he’s usually very successful and has a fantastic ability with through-ball and cross-field passes, highlighted again by his 7 assists last season.

 CLEVERNESS, MOVEMENT & FOOTBALLING IQEmbed from Getty Images